How to Create an SEO Workflow for Content Success

 The basic principles of SEO never change:

-• You still need to be publishing great content.
+• You still need to be publishing great content

-• You still need to be building links from authoritative websites in your niche.
+• You still need to be building links from authoritative websites in your niche

-• You still need to demonstrate E-E-A-T.
+• You still need to follow the basic principles of E-E-A-T

-Who is responsible for an organisation’s SEO workflow?
+Who handles an organization’s SEO workflow?

-• Performing regular analysis of current campaigns and competitors.
+• Performing regular analysis of current campaigns and competitors

-• Planning and setting-out new campaigns.
+• Planning and setting-out new campaigns

-• Tracking the results of past and present campaigns.
+• Tracking the results of past and present campaigns

 What are the benefits of using an SEO workflow?